The Google Voice Recognition Application Programming Interface

 Google’s Speech Recognition API’s public release will strengthen its market presence in the speech recognition arena.
 They have recently been recognized for speech recognition in the success of their Google Now personal assistant tool in the Android device market.

-Google’s API release created an industry shock that resulted in a drop in Nuance’s stock price.
+The release of Google Voice API created an industry shock that resulted in a drop in Nuance’s stock price.
 Google is definitely a major player in the speech recognition market and their API will open them up to more domestic and foreign speech recognition markets.